Cast Out The Nations In Your Promised Land

 Thus, I decided to research the meaning of the names of these nations to see the spiritual implications.
-Apparently, there is still some stuff in my life that I must put in subjection to God.
+Apparently, there are some stuff in my life that I must put in subjection to God.

 The revelations of the meaning of the names were astounding, to say the least.

 The Hittites – Chittiy (Strong Hebrew/Greek concordance H2850) were the descendant of Heth – the second son of Canaan.
 They once inhabited Anatolia now modern-day Turkey and later north Lebanon.

 Heth is from the root word cheth (Strong H2845), which means fear or terror.

 The Girgashites – Girgashiy (Strong H1622) – dwelling on clayey soil.
 They were descendants of Canaan who lived east of the sea of Galilee.

 The Amorites – Emoriy (Strong H567) meaning “a sayer.”
 They dwelled east of Canaan and beyond the Jordan.